 The Internal Class contains protocol operations which are exchanged internally between SNMP engines.
-For example, RFC 1905 defines the following operations for the Internal Class: Report-PDU.
+For example, [RFC3416] defines the following operation for the Internal Class: Report-PDU.

 The preceding five classifications are based on the functional properties of a PDU.
 It is also useful to classify PDUs based on whether a response is expected: